USS Alabama Blue Welcomes New CO

 |0

-This work, USS Alabama Blue Welcomes New CO [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Alabama Blue Welcomes New CO, by PO1 Andrea Perez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT